massirr/authing-your-genai/dev_day_workshop_steps/01-running-the-app.md

 1. Copy the **Client ID** and updae the `AUTH0_CLIENT_ID`;
 1. Copy the **Client Secret** and updae the `AUTH0_CLIENT_SECRET`.

-Now to finalize the update to the `.env.local` file, you need to generate a secret.
+Complete updating `.env.local` file, by generating a secret.
 Open the terminal and run the following command:

 ```sh
 openssl rand -hex 32
 ```
 Copy the output and update the `AUTH0_SECRET` with that value.

 ## Running Assistant0 for the first time